VinnyE/linked-blog-starter-md/publish/Learning how to fail properly.md

 Learning how to fail properly is a key concept (along with [[Upside optionality]]) to absorb if we want to learn how to arm ourselves with [[The Antifragile Mindset]].

 This involves two key components: never taking risks that could lead to complete ruin and developing personal resilience to bounce back from setbacks.
-By adhering to these principles, failures become temporary rather than permanent obstacles, ultimately strengthening one's ability to adapt and grow in the face of adversity.
+By adhering to these principles, and actively making an [[Investment in loss]], failures become temporary rather than permanent obstacles, ultimately strengthening one's ability to adapt and grow in the face of adversity.

 Embracing failure as a learning opportunity is a hallmark of [[The Antifragile Mindset]].
 Those who are unafraid to fail and willing to learn from their experiences are better equipped to navigate the unpredictable nature of the world.
 In this way, failure becomes a gift, making individuals less vulnerable to the volatility they will inevitably face.